 Shopping Districts on the Oregon Coast

-Downtown Astoria beckons with historical architecture and shops filled with local goodies, joining together for a “Shop Plaid” holiday event — plaid representing the threads of the small, local communities here and in neighboring Warrenton.
-Seaside’s historic Gilbert District is home to antique shops, galleries and bookstores, all joining in the city’s self-guided holiday lights tour.
-Cannon Beach and Manzanita, which is holding a “shop small” bingo event, are equally wander-worthy.
+Downtown Astoria beckons with historical architecture and shops filled with local goodies, joining together for a “Shop Plaid” holiday event where shoppers can gather punches on a punchcard from participating local businesses as a way to win prizes.
+Seaside’s historic Gilbert District is home to antique shops, galleries and bookstores, while the city centers of Cannon Beach and Manzanita are equally wander-worthy.

 The Central Oregon Coast’s Lincoln City is a shopper’s haven, with local businesses showing off their festive decor.
-Walk the charming shops by the seawall in historic Depoe Bay, and Old Town Florence, you can help judge the holiday decor adorning local businesses and enter to win prizes during the city’s “shop small” holiday event.
+Walk the charming shops by the seawall in historic Depoe Bay, and Old Town Florence, you can partake in a gnome treasure hunt, a holiday lights car cruise and “shop small” holiday event.
 In Newport find your favorite shops in the Nye Beach district and Historic Bayfront.

 Home Gifts on the Oregon Coast

 There’s no better place than the Coast to get a gift card for shore decor.
-In Astoria Chariot Spirit + Home offers handcrafted and soulful housewares, and The Rusty Dahlia has farmhouse accents galore.
-Seaside’s At Home on Broadway is a find for vintage home treasures.
-Sesame + Lilies in Cannon Beach offers European-inspired, beachy home goods; Finnesterre in Manzanita has everything from cheese knives to stylish kitchen towels.
+In Astoria Chariot Spirit + Home offers handcrafted and soulful housewares, The Rusty Dahlia has farmhouse accents galore, and The Magical Bee has candles made from natural ingredients sourced in Oregon.
+Crafted in Seaside has an extensive collection of items made by the Coast’s creative residents, including knitwear, woodcrafts, candles, books and art.
+In Cannon Beach, Sesame + Lilies offers European-inspired, beachy home goods and DragonFire Gallery is a haven for affordable, original art from Pacific Northwest artists.
+Finnesterre in Manzanita has everything from cheese knives to stylish kitchen towels.
 In artsy Lincoln City, Mossy Creek Pottery showcases the work of 40 Northwest ceramic artists.
 For the readers on your list, a gift card for Beach Books in Seaside, Cloud & Leaf in Manzanita or Robert’s Bookshop in Lincoln City will do the trick.
-Farther south, Gold Beach Books is the largest bookstore on the Coast, with rare books and first editions, too.
-Audiophiles can add to their vinyl collection with an e-gift card from Output Records in Lincoln City.
+Farther south, Gold Beach Books & Art Gallery is the largest bookstore on the Coast, with rare books and first editions, too.
+Audiophiles can add to their vinyl collection with a gift card or VIP membership from Output Records in Lincoln City.

 Clothes and Designs on the Oregon Coast

 Need a gift for the stylish sea dreamers on your list?
 Doe & Arrow in Astoria focuses on Pacific Northwest designers and ethically sourced women’s clothes, plus adorable rompers for little ones.
 Women-owned Moxie Fair Trade in Manzanita supports women’s cooperatives around the world with their comfortable yet stylish women’s clothing and jewelry, while nearby Four Paws on the Beach has plenty of cute dog jackets for those misty beach strolls.
+With stores in both Seaside and Cannon Beach, C&R Mercantile supplies high-end outdoor-inspired clothing for everyone, including the family pet.
 In Newport 101 Local by Specifically Pacific offers up amazingly soft hoodies, joggers and accessories designed for the Pacific Northwest state of mind.
 Everything here is designed locally and hand-printed with ocean-friendly inks.
-The new Wild Coast Goods in Nehalem is also a trove of gorgeous handmade jewelry along with house plants and other fun, coastal accents.
+You might find the perfect gift for your irreverent, outdoorsy cousin at Scout Northwest Trading Company with stores in Lincoln City and Seaside.
+Wild Coast Goods in Nehalem is also a trove of gorgeous handmade jewelry along with house plants and other fun, coastal accents, and in Brookings, Semi Aquatic Gallery is a great spot for surf-inspired art, hats, cards and other gifts.

 Food and Drink on the Oregon Coast